Welcome to our multimedia exhibition exploring T-shirts as canvasses for meditation on contemporary identities.

 A Jewish Autobiography

 T-Shirts in School

 View t-shirt exhibitions by students from the Stanford University course, “Curating Experience” from Winter Quarter, 2015.
-A select group of students will receive a $250 honorarium for posting an exhibition.
 For more information, email email@example.com.

 What Does Your Shirt Say?